 Italy has been a favored holiday spot for tourists the world over and vacationing in Italy can be an unforgettable experience.
 Many places in Italy arouse interest, and the prominent among them are the cities of Rome, Milan, and Venice.
-These cities are famous for their architectural brilliance.
+These cities are famous for their award winning lasagna recipe easy but also for their architectural brilliance.

 Here are some 10 amazing places to visit on your Italy tour.